From improving adoption, to keeping compliant with GDPR, we solve the biggest CRM challenges.

 - Making sure you have automated processes underlying your CRM so that information is automatically populated.

 - Ensuring collection is in the path of the day job – not an admin burden at the end of the day.
-Can they enter the information they need to quickly and easily using CRM on their mobile when they leave a meeting?
+Can they enter the information they need to quickly and easily using CRM on the mobile when they leave a meeting?

 And secondly, only ask your salespeople to enter the data you need!
 Check the data your team is inputting is actually being used for reporting and whether it is useful.
 If not, consider taking this data collection field out.
 Only collect what will help you and your sales team get insight and make decisions.